Our verdict

 nike-wildhorse-8-toebox.jpg

-If you remember correctly, we've praised the comfort of this shoe at the start of the review, but we also said that it's like an oven in summer.
-This suggests that it would provide warmth and coziness during winter, trapping heat inside the shoe.
+If you remember correctly, we praised the comfort of this shoe at the start of the review, but we also said that it's like an oven in summer.
+This suggests that it would provide warmth and cosiness during winter, trapping heat inside the shoe.
 However, there's a catch.

 nike-wildhorse-8-freezer.JPG

-While all of that it's true, we should also consider how the midsole performs in cold temperatures.
+While all of that is true, we should also consider how the midsole performs in cold temperatures.
 And it's not the best one.

 After being in our freezer for 20 minutes, the WH8 became 41.3% firmer and 37.2% stiffer.
 Unfortunately, this isn't great news if you often run in extremely cold temperatures.

 Since React is made of TPE, it's not surprising that it tends to underperform in colder weather.
-In fact, we've categorized it as a non-resistant foam in our temperature and foam guide.
+In fact, we've categorised it as a non-resistant foam in our temperature and foam guide.

 A Wildhorse, but not a racehorse

-It’s not lightweight—it’s actually smack-dab on the average for trail running shoes at 319g—but it runs lighter than its weight suggests thanks to its cushioning.
-Testers also reported that it has a well-balanced, nimble, and “really enjoyable” ride overall.
+It’s not lightweight—it’s actually smack-dab on the average for trail running shoes at 11.3 oz (319g)—but it runs lighter than its weight suggests thanks to its cushioning.

 nike-wildhorse-8-logo.JPG

-So it's clear that, despite its name may evoke the need for speed, but the Wildhorse 8 is not a fast trail shoe.
-“Comfort and plushness are prioritized here,” explained one reviewer, making it a shoe best used for daily training and steady, relaxed runs over long distances.
+So it's clear that, despite its name may evoke the need for speed, the Wildhorse 8 is not a fast trail shoe.
+With comfort as its priority, this Nike shoe works best for daily training and steady, relaxed runs over long distances.

 nike-wildhorse-8-plat-front.JPG